whatmakeart/whatmakeart.github.io/content/3d-modeling/blender/hdri-background-blender.md

 ## Tips

-- Use a high-resolution HDRI image file for the best results.
+- Use the lowest resolution HDRI image for the level of detail needed in the scene to keep render times low.
 - Experiment with different HDRI image files to create different looks for your scenes.

-## Conclusion

-In this tutorial, you learned how to add an HDRI background environment to your scenes in Blender.
-You can now use this technique to add realistic and interesting backgrounds to your renders.
+- Use this technique to add realistic and interesting HDRI backgrounds to your renders.

-I hope you found this tutorial helpful.
-Please let me know if you have any questions.